 This part is important to understand – if you want the methods I teach you today to actually work.

 What do I mean by: hacking audiences?

 I mean: using different methods of getting the attention of audiences that you spent ALMOST NO time building up yourself.

-It’s about reaching a “pool” from which many “drink” AND placing your own special drink there.
+It’s about reaching a “fountain” from which many “drink” AND placing your own special drink there.
 By doing this, many new people can start sipping the great knowledge you have in store for them.

 In Jean’s case, she simply made her message seen across one hashtag, but she got no real result out of doing that.